valdep/DIYabletonController/README.md

 Both have 20 I/Os, Micro seems to be more interesting main because of the size (and the format: can easely be plugged into a larger board thanks to connectors).

 Moreover the library is bi-directionnal, thanks to _void sendMIDI(midiEventPacket_t event);_ you can send MIDI to the DAW and with _midiEventPacket_t read(void);_ you can receive MIDI from the DAW.

+__Other libraries__ :
+Evan Kale built is own midi controller with the USB library from the "arcore" module (available on github).
+This library should be considered a good alternate way for archiving the project.

 ### Electronic components